A Dissertation Timeline: What To Expect and Tips To Get It Done

 Switch to Pen and Paper Occasionally

 Although saving the introduction for last can help you get over an initial bout of writer’s block, you might still find yourself staring at a blank screen from time to time.
 It can be helpful to shake things up.
-You can fire up your brain cells by switching from a laptop to pen and paper.
+You might be able to fire up your brain cells by switching from a laptop to a pen and paper.

 If you’re still having trouble making significant progress, switch from complete sentences to bullet points.
 Make bullet lists that capture all the important information you need to write about.
-You can make the bullet lists as long as you need to in order to get all of the info down on the page.
+You can make the bullet lists if you need to get all the info down on the page.
 Then, convert those bullet lists into sentences and paragraphs.

 Keep a Dissertation Ideas Journal

 As a doctoral candidate, you’ll likely find yourself doing more reading than you ever have before.
 It’s not unusual for doctorate degree learners to read through a few hundred resources, from books to scholarly articles to related dissertations.
-Fortunately, you do not necessarily have to read every single word of every single source.
+Fortunately, you do not necessarily have to read every word of each source.

 As you read or skim, you’ll want to create your own index for each source.
 This allows you to more quickly find the facts you need to refer to while you’re writing the dissertation.